tsdiokno/abl/content/tl/docs/nt/roma/roma-10.md

 linkTitle: "Roma 10"
 date: 2017-04-05
 weight: 10
-description:
+description: Unang Edisyon
 ---

-## Katuwirang Nangggagaling Lamang Sa Pagtitiwala
+## Katuwirang Nanggagaling Lang Sa Pagtitiwala
 [#](# "Righteousness by Faith Alone")

-[^1] Mga kapatid, gusto at pinapanalangin sila ng akong puso para maligtas sila.
+[^1] Mga kapatid, ang nais at pinapanalangin ng aking puso ay maligtas sila.

 [^1]: Brothers and sisters, my heart’s desire and prayer to God concerning them is for their salvation.

-[^2] Saksi ako sa pagiging masigasig nila para sa Diyos, pero hindi sa tamang paraan.
+[^2] Saksi ako sa pagiging masigasig nila para sa Diyos, pero hindi ito buhat sa kaalaman.

 [^2]: I can testify about them that they have zeal for God, but not according to knowledge.

-[^3] Dahil wala silang alam sa katuwiran ng Diyos at sinubukan nilang magkaroon ng sariling katuwiran, hindi sila nagpasailalim sa katuwiran ng Diyos.
+[^3] Dahil wala silang alam sa pagkamatuwid ng Diyos at sinubukan nilang magkaroon ng sariling pagkamatuwid, hindi sila nagpasailalim sa pagkamatuwid ng Diyos.

 [^3]: Since they are ignorant of the righteousness of God and attempted to establish their own righteousness, they have not submitted to God’s righteousness.